-Melissa first moved to Atlanta in 2005 to serve as an anchor/reporter with CNN, HLN and CNN.com.
-Prior to joining WXIA-TV, she served as an international business correspondent with Bloomberg TV in Manhattan, Hong Kong and Sydney, Australia.
+Prior to her current assignment, she served as an international business correspondent with Bloomberg TV in Manhattan, Hong Kong and Sydney, Australia.
 While living in the Asia-Pacific region, Melissa reported from the frenetic streets of Hong Kong, covered the historic shake-up in Australia's parliament, filed a story inside a diamond mine and reported along the longest golf course in the world.

 Before working for Bloomberg TV, Melissa worked as an Anchor/Reporter with CNN, HLN and CNN.com.
-At CNN, she contributed to coverage of the 2008 presidential election and reported on the major debates from the campaign trail, as well as the Democratic and Republican National Conventions, and President Obama's inauguration.
-Melissa has anchored live breaking news of major news stories such as a execution of Saddam Hussein, President Ford's funeral and the daring rescue of hostages held for days by Somali pirates.
+At CNN, she contributed to coverage of the 2008 presidential election from major debates.
+She also reported from the Democratic and Republican National Conventions and President Obama's inauguration.
+Melissa has anchored live breaking news of major news stories such as the execution of Saddam Hussein, President Ford's funeral and the daring rescue of hostages held for days by Somali pirates.
 Melissa has also interviewed a diverse crowd of politicians, business leaders and celebrities, including: Vice President Joe Biden, WWE CEO Vince McMahon, SPANX founder Sara Blakely, civil rights icon Joseph Lowery, Virgin's Richard Branson, Annie Leibovitz, Spike Lee, Jennifer Lopez, Il Divo, among others.